 Why Choose Radiology at PPCC?

-Because this Radiology degree is part of a collaborative program, you will fulfill pre-requisite courses at PPCC, then apply to the UCHealth Memorial School of Radiology and complete your education with Memorial School of Radiology to receive an Associates of Applied Science degree.
-At PPCC you will learn the basic foundation to apply to the radiology program including:
+Because this Radiology degree is part of a collaborative program, you will fulfill pre-requisite courses at PPCC, then apply to the UCHealth Memorial School of Radiology and complete your education with Memorial School of Radiology to receive an Associate of Applied Science degree.
+At PPCC, you will learn the basic foundation to apply to the radiology program including:

 - Human anatomy and physiology